 We started at Boston Common and ended at Bunker Hill.
 If you are looking for a place for lunch or dinner, consider Warren Tavern, a historic tavern located just a few blocks from Bunker Hill.
 It’s the perfect end to a day on the Freedom Trail.

 READ MORE: Tips for Walking the Freedom Trail

 #3 Fenway Park

 Fenway Park is another must-see site in Boston.
 If you are here during the summer months, consider watching a game here.
 Even if you are not a baseball fan, a visit to Fenway Park is still well worth your time.

 Originally, we wanted to watch a game at Fenway.
 However, the cheapest tickets I could find were over $70 per person.
-We are not baseball fans so instead we chose to take a tour (at a much more budget friendly price of $20 per person, and it is included on the Go Card!).
+We are not baseball fans so instead we chose to take a tour (at a much more budget friendly price, and it is included on the Go Card!).
 This tour was one of the highlights during our visit to Boston.

 Fenway Park is the oldest Major League baseball park that is still in use.
 It opened in 1912 and the first game took place just 5 days after the Titanic sunk.
 During a tour, stand atop the Green Monster, take in the view from the press box, and learn a lot of interesting facts about Fenway Park.

 Fenway Park | Best Things to Do in Boston

 #4 Take in the View from the Skywalk Observatory